Personal medical alarms

-- ongoing or age-related health problems
+- ongoing health conditions

-If you're ill or have a disability
+If you have a health condition or disability

 After an accident or injury

-If you're living in a retirement village
+Living in a retirement village

 - you still need it, and

-If you're a veteran
+If you are a veteran

 Most people get their alarm from a supplier accredited by the Ministry of Social Development (MSD).
 This means the supplier:

 - provides the alarm at a reasonable cost.